Crunched for time, but want a demo? Watch our pre-recorded demo instead!

 For example, a transactional message for a roofing company would look something like this,“We build roofs for residential and commercial properties.”
 And a similar message with a relational twist looks more like this,“Let us put a roof over your head.
 We provide safety and trust for homeowners and businesses.”

-Having appealing and effective marketing tactics will keep qualified leads heading your way.
-This prevents staff from wasting their time on conversations that won’t convert, and time is money.
+Appealing and effective marketing tactics will keep qualified leads coming your way.
+This will prevent staff from wasting their time on conversations that won’t convert, and time is money.

 Keeping the messaging clear and captivating will both attract new customers and keep the right people knocking on your door.
-Posting things like before and after photos on social media shows off the work you’re doing and the transformations you’re creating.
+Posting before-and-after photos on social media is a great way to show off your hard work and beautiful project transformations.

-Great communication starts with leadership because they’re setting the example for the rest of the company.
+Incorporating great communication methods in the workplace starts with leadership because they set the example for the rest of the company.
 This will help to establish trust and a shared vision.
 From there, connect with your audiences by meeting them where they’re at, and be sure to convey your message accurately.

 Working towards clarifying your communication will save you time, tons of money and a whole lot of swearing.
 Frustrating mistakes will now solved simply with better communication.